 Xue says this sudser is a good pick for those with oily hair, not to mention that it also boasts a squeaky clean ingredient list.
 Even the fragrance is completely natural, derived from essential oils.
 It’s cleansing yet hydrating, gentle enough for daily use, and works well on all hair textures.
 In short, it’s a universally foolproof pick.

-Don’t be put off by the word ‘oil’ in the name of this shampoo; according to Byrdie Senior Editor Hallie Gould, it is in fact a top pick for those dealing with oily hair.
+Don’t be put off by the word "oil" in the name of this shampoo; according to Byrdie Senior Editor Hallie Gould, it is in fact a top pick for those dealing with oily hair.
 The featherweight formula boasts volcanic-derived ingredients, known for their purifying properties.
-Despite the fact that it starts out as an oil, it quickly transforms into a luscious foam that’s choice for any and all hair textures, from stick straight to crazy curly.
+Despite the fact that it starts out as an oil, it quickly transforms into a luscious foam that’s great for any and all hair textures, from stick straight to crazy curly.

 Fine hair and oily hair go hand-in-hand: “Finer hair and hair with less texture tends to show the effects of oil more,” says Ford.
 Adding insult to injury, fine hair is also more likely to get weighed down by the heavy moisturizing ingredients in many shampoos.
 If you’re dealing with greasy, limp locks, seeking out formulas that are lighter and clearer (versus thicker and milkier looking) is a good move.

 Dandruff is a complicated condition with a variety of factors that come into play.
 But to put it simply, oil is one of the major factors, and those dealing with dandruff often tend to have an oilier scalp and hair as well.
 Enter this shampoo, which uses pyrithione zinc (one of the best flake-fighting ingredients there is) and is specially formulated to also minimize excess oil.
 Plus, it smells fruity and citrusy, rather than medicinal like so many other dandruff shampoos out there.